-Yellow-headed Blackbird images and information:
+Yellow-headed Blackbird Images, Facts and Information:

 - The Yellow-headed Blackbird feeds, breeds and roosts in freshwater wetlands that have emergent vegetation such as cattails, rushes and tall reeds.